HexaEightTeam/session-js-spa-https/README.md

 </script>
 ```

-!!!Limitation : This authentication works only for Single Page Applications.
+**Limitation : This authentication works only for Single Page Applications.**
-!!!